corneliu-rotari/operating-systems-oer/content/chapters/software-stack/lab/README.md

 * portability: irrespective of the underlying operating system (and system call API), the API is the same
 * extensive features: string management, I/O formatting
 * possibility of increased efficiency with techniques such as buffering, as we show later

-Despite its name, the standard C library provides both standard (usually portable) APIs and non-standard APIs, particular to the underlying operating systems, such as system call wrapper functions.

-The existence of the standard C library is reliant on the C programming language, a very simple programming language and very close to the low-level view of the memory.
-Because of this, most higher-level and more feature rich programming languages rely on the C library: programs written in Rust, D, Go, Python, JavaScript and other programming languages rely on the standard C library.
-Each programming language typically provides a standard library of its own together with a runtime library, both of which rely on the C library.
-The standard C library is used to develop programs in the respective programming language.
-Conversely, the runtime library is transparent to the user and is used during runtime to provide the features required (such as exception handling, bounds checking, garbage collection etc.).

-Other topic-specific libraries (image processing, encryption, compression, regular expression handling etc.) are then built on top of the standard C library and / or specific programming language libraries.
-These contribute to the overall set of APIs made available to the developer.

-With these APIs made available (system call API, C library API, programming language API, topic-specific APIs), the developer can rapidly create (portable) applications that are then provided to users.
-Applications benefit from the larger set of libraries available on a system;
-in other words, they employ **software reusability**.

-In the rest of this chapter, we will analyze the software stack for different applications, we will build and run different types of applications and libraries and we will take a peek in the implementation of modern operating systems and low-level components.

 ## Analyzing the Software Stack